Bovine colostrum is the first milk produced by cows

 during the initial days after giving birth.
 I have listed a lot of research abstracts

-regarding the role of bovine colostrum in human health and disease.
+regarding its role in human health and disease.
 I have

 not had a chance to review these studies and come to a good understanding

-indicates that bovine colostrum likely has a role to play in human health
+a quick look indicates that it likely has a role to play in human health

 and using this supplement may increase energy levels.
 Bovine colostrum